Honestpuck/jss_tools/README.md

 #### Information from a computer record

-`info(record, keys)` is passed a computer record and returns a dictionary of general information about the computer.
+`info(computer, keys)` is passed a computer record and returns a dictionary of general information about the computer.
 It has a default list of information it returns but you can optionally pass it your own.

 `apps(computer, ignore)` returns a dictionary of the apps installed.
 Key is the name and value is version.
 It ignores the Apple apps or the apps listed in the optional paramater 'ignore',